bbc/gourmet-sentence-pairs-evaluation/docs/admin.md

 ## Security

 The software comes with optional [basic access authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).
 This is enabled via the `ENABLE_AUTH` environment variable.
-If it is set to true when the user tries to access the site they will be presented with a login pop up.
+If it is set to true when the user tries to access pages on the site that allow them to view or submit evaluation data they will be presented with a login pop up.
+They will only need to login once.
 Once the user has logged in they will be able to freely access all of the site.

 ![](./images/login.png)